Child training can do wonders for your children and your home! Don’t underestimate the peace it can bring.

 Well, that’s what I wanted for our children.
 I didn’t want to drag them, pull them, or push them.

 I simply wanted our young ones to get on board.
+To train each child so we could ALL enjoy a more peaceful home.

 Before launching a new approach, make sure it’s covered in prayer.
 Even the best plan is only effective as far as it’s carried out in Christ’s strength.